eridangs/eridangs/README.md

 - 👋 Hi, I’m @eridangs
 - 👀 I’m interested in learning front-end structures
-- 🌱 I’m currently security testing and management of git
+- 🌱 I’m currently developing the front page of a management system
-- ⚡ Fun fact: I'm studying a bachelor and technician degree.

 <!---
 eridangs/eridangs is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.